Knowledge base

 ... on Chrome

-Specify in the Google Chrome settings (chrome://settings/content/siteData to paste in the address bar or refer to the official documentation) the address [*.]infomaniak.com:
+Specify in Google Chrome settings (chrome://settings/content/siteData to paste into the address bar or refer to the official documentation) the address [*.]infomaniak.com:

 Has this FAQ been helpful?